 In 2017, The Johnson County Soil and Water Conservation District secured a National Association of Conservation Districts’ Urban Conservation Grant.
 This grant will implement conservation practices and drainage infrastructure on the farm.
 These efforts are being carried out with the assistance of Continuum Ag, LLC, which conducts twice monthly soil testing to evaluate changes in nutrient availability and soil health.
 Aerial and ground imagery are used to document the project’s progress.

-Johnson County Conservation Department manages natural resources and outdoor recreation areas through the county.
+The Johnson County Conservation Department manages natural resources and outdoor recreation areas throughout the county.
 Several native prairies, river access areas, and small community parks provide a variety of services in natural resources recreation, and conservation.
-This department is assisting in the establishment of several conservation practices on the Historic Poor Farm site, including a 13.5 acre pollinator plot.
+This department is assisting in the establishment and management of several conservation practices on the Historic Poor Farm site, including the 15-acre pollinator plot.

 Iowa Valley RC&D is place-based and uniquely built to address varied local needs and concerns.
 Our team works to grow local economies, strengthen food systems, foster protection and enhancement of natural resources, and develop awareness for the arts, history, and culture.
 We have been fortunate to work on the Historic Poor Farm in both the hands-on capacity as farm managers, and in the development of the Master Plan.